Top Schools to Become a Doctor

 University of Washington (UW) in Seattle

-UW's School of Medicine is considered a a five-state medical educational network that includes Washington, Alaska, Idaho, Montana and Wyoming.
-In 2011, U.S. News & World Report ranked UW first among medical schools for its primary care training program.
-In the same year, the school was ranked ninth for its graduate medical research program and first for its rural medicine program by U.S. News & World Report.
+UW's School of Medicine is considered a five-state medical educational network that includes Washington, Alaska, Idaho, Montana and Wyoming.
+In 2015, U.S. News & World Report ranked UW first among medical schools for its primary care training program.
+In the same year, the school was ranked tenth for its graduate medical research program and first for its rural medicine program by U.S. News & World Report.

 The faculty at UW's School of Medicine includes four Nobel Prize winners, 32 members of the National Academy of Sciences, 33 members of the Institute of Medicine and 16 Howard Hughes Medical Institute Investigators.
 Students in the M.D./Ph.D. program can choose from roughly 20 different doctoral specializations, including bioengineering, environmental health and immunology.
 Approximately 90 residency and fellowship programs are offered through UW's School of Medicine.
 Official degree titles include: